|

 This has become the hottest issue in the debate about marine reserves in New Zealand.
 Here is the story: |

 Scientists have seen the kelp settle on urchin habitat (barrens), and these disappeared at two reserves (Goat Island, Tawharanui) but not at four other reserves (Poor Knights, Long Bay, Hahei, Mayor I).
 They see barrens on the east coast of the North Island but not on the west coast.
-Snapper are found more so on the east coast.
+Snapper are found more so on the east coast (not true).
 They have found some snapper with urchin spines in their stomachs.
 The conclusion is: marine reserves protect snapper and crayfish (big predators).
 They become more numerous and bigger too.
 They eat more and bigger urchins, who eat kelp.
 Therefore there are less kelp-eating urchins and the kelp returns, which is better for the environment.
 There is more diversity and more biomass or productivity.

 Unfortunately, this story amounts to the worst scientific work done in this country, for the following compelling reasons:

-forest due to dense plankton blooms, folowed by mass urchin mortalities)!| In a recent study [1], marine scientists quantified
+In a recent study [1], marine scientists quantified

 coastal marine communities in 13 marine reserves spanning the length of